loganrath/cist608/module-03.md

 title: Research Questions
 dates: September 6 - 12

-module_description: This module will cover the basics of developing a research question that will guide your proposal creation for the rest of the semester.
+module_description: <div class="alert alert-info">This module is still under construction.</div>This module will cover the basics of developing a research question that will guide your proposal creation for the rest of the semester.

 readings:
   - title: Video from Logan (Module 3)